 What devices the seller views your products and services

 Will the buyer users mobile or the tablet, or what screen size your target segment using

 Will you keep on scrolling the page to view all information or user will require a gesture to use it

 Can this website be graphics requires a user to use both hands on a mobile device or just one thumb use

 Why is it important?

-With great design, comes a great trust and only one chance.
+With great design, comes great trust and only one chance.
 Bad user experience will send them right off looking elsewhere for the someplace more user-friendly website which they may consider as reliable.
 Every single moment a user spends on a website is impacted by great design.

 Why take this step with us?

 A huge part of your brand, user experience is what contributes to the potential customer’s overall impression of your business.
 To explain it quite aptly, it is like experiencing the pleasure of a fine gourmet meal in a great looking restaurant and the attentive and comprehensive service that you get from their waiter.
 It is the sole reason why customers become loyal ones.
 It can be achieved on the first visit.

 What great UX can do for business?
 It facilitates less abandonment, increased customer loyalty, better customer service, and increased conversions, as well as conversations around it.
-What people don’t realize is that a lot of factors are considered in UX, few of the important ones being, cognitive psychology, anthropology, and sociology.
+What people don’t realize is that a lot of factors are considered in UX, a few of the important ones being, cognitive psychology, anthropology, and sociology.

 When you get fascinated by the UX and start breaking it down to understand how it all comes together so seamlessly, you will realize that there is someone else working behind the scenes to make it all happen.
 That person is called the UI, and they are at their best when they are hardly noticeable.